 A lost pet can be a stressful situation for both the animal and their family.
-Follow the steps below or watch our video for more information.
-Have you found someone’s pet?
-Learn what to do.
+Follow these 5 steps and watch our video below for what to do if you’ve lost your pet.

 1.)
 Search the neighbourhood

 Search the area in which your pet was lost: Walk or drive through your neighbourhood several times a day, especially early in the morning and at dusk when it is quieter.
 Call your pet’s name and try shaking a bag of their favourite treats.

 Ask around: Talk to neighbours, store owners, joggers, garbage collectors, mail carriers and others.
 Ask them to be on the lookout for your pet.
 Your pet may be nearby but too scared to come out, even for you.
 Ask neighbours if you can search in nearby bushes, garages or sheds.

 Try the power of scent: Place a recently worn piece of clothing or one of your pet’s favourite toys outside.
 Animals have a keen sense of smell and familiar smells can bring them home.
 For indoor cats, try placing their litter box outside.

 Put up posters: Create an eye-catching “lost pet” poster.
 You can make one for free when you create an account with the BC SPCA Pet Search.
 Include a photo, description of the animal, where they were lost and a contact phone number.
 Post these in as many places as possible near the area in which your pet was lost (grocery and corner stores; local parks; telephone poles, etc.)